Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/CullStringList/documentation.md

 * _list_

-  * The list of values to cull.
+  * The list of strings to cull.

 * _mask_

-  * The list of boolean values that defines which values to cull.
+  * The list of boolean values that defines which strings to cull.

 #### Outputs

 * _list_

-  * The list of values after defined values have been culled.
+  * The list of strings after defined values have been culled.

 * _reject list_

-  * The list of values that have been culled.
+  * The list of strings that have been culled.

 ### Example(s)